DMGT-TECH/authenticated-cloud-docs/README.md

 * `AAD_SSO__ID_RSA_PUB`

 You can generate these keys by running the last steps of the workflow locally on your station (`npm run cdk deploy -- --require-approval never`).

+## Alternative Authentication / Identity Providers

+The `cloudfront-auth` library supports multiple providers aside from Azure Active Directory, e.g., Auth0.
+The parameters passed in from the Github Action can be altered to use those providers instead.